ttran375/comp246/HouseFreedomPartsABC/README.md

 #### Benefits

-1 - Connect people who are interested in renting a space temporarily and people who need a land to live, crop or raise animals (like chicken, pigs, etc.).
+1. Connect people who are interested in renting a space temporarily and people who need a land to live, crop or raise animals (like chicken, pigs, etc.).

-2 - Provide cheaper house plan designs to people who need a place to work and/or live and are not able to pay so much to buy or build a house.
+2. Provide cheaper house plan designs to people who need a place to work and/or live and are not able to pay so much to buy or build a house.

-3 - Connect universities so they can develop and apply projects they created regarding sustainable technologies, green houses, energy saving, and recycling.
+3. Connect universities so they can develop and apply projects they created regarding sustainable technologies, green houses, energy saving, and recycling.

-4 - Provide field experience to students in the university's projects.
+4. Provide field experience to students in the university's projects.

-5- Connect architects, engineers and constructors specialized into eco technologies.
+5. onnect architects, engineers and constructors specialized into eco technologies.

-6 - Develop unused spaces in farmlands.
+6. Develop unused spaces in farmlands.

-7 - Encourage the migration of people to less urbanized areas for the development of the region.
+7. Encourage the migration of people to less urbanized areas for the development of the region.

 ### 1.2 Identify the stakeholders and their roles

-- Home seeker
+1. Home seeker

-- Landowners
+1. Landowners

-- Universities (professors, students and group projects)
+1. Universities (professors, students and group projects)

-- Eco professionals (architects, engineers and constructors)
+1. Eco professionals (architects, engineers and constructors)

-- Managers
+1. Managers

 ### 1.3 Identify the sub-systems of your application (What are its functional components)

-- Login Subsystem
+1. Login Subsystem

-- Registration Subsystem
+1. Registration Subsystem

-- Search Subsystem
+1. Search Subsystem

-- Gallery Subsystem
+1. Gallery Subsystem

-- Home Design Subsystem
+1. Home Design Subsystem

-- Communication Subsystem
+1. Communication Subsystem

-- Payment Subsystem
+1. Payment Subsystem

-- Rating Subsystem
+1. Rating Subsystem

 ### 1.4 Who are the intended users of the SRS documentation.

-- Developers/Software Design Architect
+1. Developers/Software Design Architect

-- Managers
+1. Managers

 ##